Competitive Program - Please see the main programs tab here for important club information!

 Extra routines must be approved by the head coach prior to registering and are dependent on coach availability.
 Selection is based on athletes who require an extra challenge or to those who may benefit from extra routine skill development.
 All swimmers asking for an extra routine must be part of a team in the current season and have had close to 100% attendance at team practices in the previous season.
 Practices can be scheduled for any Aqualenes pool time your swimmer does not practice with their team.
 Competitions to attend are the same as team for age level.

-Solo/Duet Fees: TBD at beginning of season, based on hours and number of athletes/coaches.
+Solo/Duet Fees: TBD at the beginning of the season, based on hours and number of athletes/coaches.
 Rate will be charged monthly in October-April.
 Training and practice for Solos/Duets will be finished after CPC.

 Schedule